Google Pixel 8a vs Samsung Galaxy A25 5G

 Frequently Asked Questions

-Google Pixel 8a excels if you value unmatched 7-year software support commitment in the mid-range segment.
-Samsung Galaxy A25 5G is better if you prioritize class-leading 120hz super amoled display (1,000 nits).
-Pick based on your budget and daily use.
+Google Pixel 8a is the better choice if you prioritize unmatched 7-year software support commitment in the mid-range segment.
+Samsung Galaxy A25 5G wins if you value class-leading 120hz super amoled display (1,000 nits).
+Both are rated highly (4.4★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure